pminina01/readthedocs/Logging-Troubleshooting.md

   </rules>
 </nlog>
 ```
- 4. If it still does not work, there is a possiblity is that the code in your application may be incorrect.
+ 4. If it still does not work, there is a possibility is that the code in your application may be incorrect.
 To make sure this is not the case, add the following code to your `Main()` method:
 ```csharp
 class Program
 {